fkurkowski/ant/README.md

 Description
 ===========

-Installs and configures Apache Ant & Ivy
+Chef cookbook to install and configure Apache Ant & Ivy, with optional JSch support.

 Requirements
 ============